HackBulgaria/Frontend-JavaScript-1/week4/2-Tabs/README.md

 </div>
 ```

-* At any given time, there should be only 1 tab selected and the content for that tab - displayed
+* __At any given time, there should be only 1 tab selected__ and the content for that tab - displayed
-* If the user clicks on different tab, hide the content for the current tab and display the content for the newly selected tab.
+* __If the user clicks on different tab__, hide the content for the current tab and display the content for the newly selected tab.
-* Give some visual distinction for the selected tab.
-For example, the button can be different color.
+* __Give some visual distinction for the selected tab.__ For example, the button can be different color.